javakian/javakian/README.md

 Here are places to look at regarding me and my information:

 - 🔭  , I’m currently working on a new version of The ProductList Network with The ShopperLady dbs using Next.JS and MongoDB database.
-- 🌱  , I’m currently learning Next.JS and Sanity.io...
+- 🌱  , I’m currently learning Next.JS and MongoDB database
-- 👯  , I’m looking to collaborate on Next.js / Sanity.io project
+- 👯  , I’m looking to collaborate on Next.js / MongoDB database project
 - 🤔  , I’m looking for help with design and deployment.
 - 💬  , Ask me about creating a website for your and your business.
 - 📫  , How to reach me: email, Facebook, Twitter, and others